Naturaily/Naturaily-netlify/_career/node-js-developer.md

 ---
 published: true
-title: Node.js Developer
+title: Node.js Developer - check the job offer and apply
 description: >-
-  There is one piece missing in our organization!
+  Software house is a multi-element puzzle.
+For seven years, we have been successfully constructing the team of people with matching characters and skills, which resulted in a truly beautiful picture.
+Only one piece is missing.
 We believe it is you, Naturaily.
 layout: career-offer
 image: /assets/images/Nodejs_Developer_Job_Offer.png
 location: